 According to the Direccion General De Aeronautica Civil, the engine power loss was caused by the fracture of a compressor turbine blade.
-The engine was on a time before overhaul (TBO) extension program approved by Pratt & Whitney Canada, the manufacturer of the engine.
+The engine was on a time before overhaul (TBO) extension program was approved by Pratt & Whitney Canada, the engine manufacturer.
 There was evidence the engine had had at least one, possibly two, overtemperature events.

 Our firm represented seven deceased and two surviving passengers and successfully prosecuted the case against Aero Ruta Maya and Pratt & Whitney, as well as Dallas Airmotive, a turbine engine maintenance facility located in Dallas, Texas.
 The lawsuits were resolved for confidential amounts but the total settlement remains one of the largest ever achieved for passengers on a chartered flight.

 Ladd Sanger is an attorney and a licensed pilot who focuses on aviation accidents, including product liability, product litigation, and representing clients who have been injured as a result of aviation accidents.
 His experience as a pilot helps him understand the technical aspects of aviation crashes.